LokeshChowdary05/LokeshChowdary05/README.md

 Full Stack Developer
 -------------------

-* 🌍  I'm based in Vijayawada
+* 🌍  I'm based in Lubbock,Texas.
 * ✉️  You can contact me at [lokeshchowdary005@gmail.com](mailto:lokeshchowdary005@gmail.com)
 * 🧠  I'm learning a New Technology
 * 🤝  I'm open to collaborating on interesting Projects